 The onboard I/O devices are PS/2 Keyboard, PS/2 Mouse, serial ports COM1 and COM2, Printer, four USB, AC97 sound and game port.
 The view angle of drawing shown here is from the back panel of the housing.

-PS/2 Mouse:
+PS/2 Keyboard:

-USB Port: Parallel Port: To connect with SPP/ECP/EPP printer.
+USB Port: Available for connecting USB devices.
+To connect with SPP/ECP/EPP printer.
+Parallel Port:

 COM1 Port: To connect with pointing devices, modem or others serial devices.